Fibroids, Pregnancy and Fertility: What to Do if You’re TTC

 If you do suffer from fibroids and are trying to conceive you might be worried about your ability to become pregnant naturally.
 Usually the fibroids themselves don’t cause any issues when it comes to fertility, but it does occur in some cases.

 Some treatments of fibroids can drastically affect your ability to get pregnant.
-Many women see their symptoms subside with the use of oral contraceptives or IUDs, but these prevent pregnancy while using them.
+Many women see their fibroid symptoms subside with the use of oral contraceptives or IUDs, but these types of measures prevent pregnancy while using them.

 Hysterectomy and endometrial ablation are two possible treatments for extreme or recurring cases of fibroids and would mean you could never get pregnant.
 Therefore it is important to take into consideration your family planning when deciding treatment options.